freakout42/formax/docs/index.md

-massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this lean option to the market for all popular databases and all kinds of terminals and emulations.
+massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry. **formax** wants to bring back this lean option to the market.
+And not only for Oracle-PL/SQL.
+With ODBC/JavaScript being open for everybody.

 ### Goals